-Experience the enchantment of Williamsburg in spring, an ideal time for Hiking in Williamsburg VA with fewer crowds.
+Experience the enchantment of Williamsburg in spring, an ideal time for Hiking in Williamsburg, VA, with fewer crowds.
 Embark on romantic hikes and leisurely nature strolls with your special someone, from the wooded beauty of Bassett Trace Nature Trail to the scenic banks of Lake Matoaka and the expansive 600 acres of greenery at Freedom Park.
 Your exploration awaits just minutes away from our Williamsburg bed and breakfast.
-Williamsburg bed and breakfast.

 In Town – A Nature Trail Right in the Center of Williamsburg